Virtualization-projects/rancher-labs-wiki/Configuration-Framework-in-Cattle.md

 5) Write the logic for config item update.
 Good example of that logic can be found in AgentScriptsApply.java

+6) In agent-instance-default.properties specify the processes triggering config update

 ## How to test your changes

 The example below is for config item added for the network-agent.
 Testing for the host's config item should be similar.